 Applications will remain open for submissions until March 15, 2025, with two rounds of review and selection I Awards are from $1,000 to $25,000 Dollars.

-Asia Pacific Cultural Center (APCC) and four of our community-based organization partners- Front & Centered, N’aah Illahee Fund, Latino Community Fund, & WASCL (Washington State Coalition of African Leaders) is launching a combined $3M in community capacity building grants targeting overburdened and vulnerable communities in Washington State.
+Asia Pacific Cultural Center (APCC) and four of our community-based organization partners- Front & Centered, N’aah Illahee Fund, Latino Community Fund, & WASCL (Washington State Coalition of African Community Leaders) is launching a combined $3M in community capacity building grants targeting overburdened and vulnerable communities in Washington State.
 APCC has $410,000 available to sub-grant.

-APCC believes that we all have the right to a clean and healthy environment.
+APCC believes we all have the right to a clean and healthy environment.
 Our community environmental justice program’s mission is to serve the Asian American, Native Hawaiian, and Pacific Islander (AANHPI) communities and raise awareness of a world that is environmentally conscious while integrating ancestral knowledge to firmly establish our interconnectedness.
-APCC’s definition of environmental justice includes the preservation and revival of ancestral and indigenous ecological knowledge and reclaiming the connection to the land and the environment through education, teaching, storytelling, and practicing of our arts, dances, and cultural traditions.
+APCC’s definition of environmental justice includes the preservation and revival of ancestral and indigenous ecological knowledge and reclaiming the connection to the land and the environment through education, teaching, storytelling, and practicing our arts, dances, and cultural traditions.

 This APCC HEAL Capacity Building Grant seeks to support cultural groups, faith-based organizations, and self-organized groups working on social determinants of health of frontline Asian American, Native Hawaiian, and Pacific Islander (AANHPI) communities who also live in areas that are disproportionately affected or exposed to environmental hazards and unhealthy land uses.
 Funds will be used to resource organizations and group projects or activities that advance the goals of the HEAL Act and/or address or connect with environmental health disparities issues.